Manage Cookie Preferences

 Nestled at the gateway to Northumberland’s International Dark Sky Park, the skies above our estate offer an astonishingly clear view of the cosmos.
 And there’s so much to see.

-Follow our guide to summer stargazing and use your in-room telescope to explore the night skies from the comfort of your luxurious suite.
+Follow our guide to Spring stargazing and use your in-room telescope to explore the night skies from the comfort of your luxurious suite.

-THE VIEW FROM YOUR WINDOW – SUMMER 2025
+THE VIEW FROM YOUR WINDOW – SPRING 2026

 Overlooking our 300-acre grounds, your window faces due south.

-Use our sky chart to explore the night sky and and use our guide below to discover more about the key constellations and celestial sights of summer.
+Use our sky chart to explore the night sky and use our guide below to discover more about the key constellations and celestial sights of Spring.

 Constellations and stars will gradually move from east to west as the season progresses – so if you can’t quite spot what you’re looking for, look slightly to the right as it might be on the move!